igor-krechetov/hsmcpp-doc/source/features/transitions/transitions.rst

 -  If **StateA** is active and **EVENT_1** is triggered:

    -  first self transition for **StateA** will be executed;

--  both states B and C will be activated (see `Parallel <#parallel>`__ section for details).
+   -  then both states B and C will be activated (see :ref:`features-parallel` section for details).

 -  If **StateD** is active and **EVENT_3** is triggered:

    -  only StateD->StateE transition will be executed since internal transitions have higher priority.

 -  If **StateE** is active and **EVENT_3** is triggered:

    -  first self transition for **ParentState** will be executed;
    -  then ParentState->StateF transition will be executed.

 Synchronous transitions
 =======================